Research Units Research Programmes In focus Staff Organization Mission and Tasks History Jobs and career WSL-Führungen Contact and maps Key figures

 Forest Protection SLF avalanche warnings Natural hazards warnings Expertise and advice Monitoring Data sets Events Publications Library Products WSL Junior

-In keeping with Switzerland's multilingualism, parts of the report were written in French, German and Italian.
+In keeping with Switzerland's multilingualism, parts of the report are in French, German and Italian.

 Facts and figures

-Since 1 January 2015, the WSL's annual accounts have been drawn up in accordance with IPSAS.
+Since 1 January 2015, WSL's annual accounts have been drawn up in accordance with IPSAS (International Public Sector Accounting Standards).
 This represents a paradigm shift away from the previously used cash accounting to accrual accounting.
-To enable a comparison with the previous year all the same, the figures for 2014 were recalculated in accordance with IPSAS.

-Compared with the 2014 accounts, the WSL's income rose by CHF 5.8 million (up 7%), totalling CHF 83 million in 2015.
-Compared with the previous year, federal government funding rose by CHF 2.6 million (up 5%) to CHF 54 million, 65% of the WSL's operating costs.
-Compared with the 2014 accounts, more second- and third-party funding was received.
-Income from second and third parties totals CHF 27 million, equivalent to roughly 32% of the WSL's operating income.
+Compared with the 2015 accounts, WSL's income fell by CHF 5.5 million, amounting to CHF 77.6 million in 2016.
+Compared with the previous year, federal government funding (financial contribution and contribution to accommodation) decreased by CHF 0.73 million to CHF 53 million, 69% of WSL's operating income.
+Compared with the 2015 accounts, second- and third-party funding also decreased.
+Income from second and third parties was CHF 22 million in total, equivalent to roughly 28% of WSL's operating income.

-Operating costs in 2015 totalled CHF 76 million.
-Compared with the previous year, personnel expenses rose by CHF 500,000 (up 1%).
-Personnel expenses, which total CHF 56 million, account for the lion's share (74%) of operating costs.
+Operating costs in 2015 were CHF 75.6 million.
+Compared with the previous year, personnel expenses decreased by CHF 202’000 to CHF 56 million.
+Personnel expenses account for the lion's share (74%) of the operating costs.

-Twenty-seven per cent of employees came from abroad, half of them from Germany.
-The foreign staff members come from 25 different countries.
-Language communities were represented as follows: German was the mother tongue of most employees (87%).
-4.2% of staff had French as their mother tongue; 2.4% had Italian and 3.6% had English.
+Similarly to 2015, 27% of employees came from abroad, half of them from Germany.
+The foreign staff members come from 30 different countries.
+Language communities were represented as follows: German was the mother tongue of most employees (86%).
+4.6% of staff had French as their mother tongue; 3.0% Italian and 2.8% had English.

 In 2014, the WSL launched a Visiting Fellows programme to increase research collaboration with foreign scientists.
 The aim of this programme is to enable leading international researchers at an advanced stage of their career to spend some time at the WSL, conducting research together with WSL employees.
-Four visiting scientists from different North American research establishments worked at the WSL in 2015.
+Seven visiting scientists from different research establishments worked at the WSL in 2016.

-In 2015, WSL researchers produced 411 ISI-indexed publications, 58% more than 5 years ago.
-In 2015, 102 articles were published in peer-reviewed non-ISI-indexed journals, and WSL staff produced 449 implementation publications, aimed at practitioners.
+In 2016, WSL researchers produced 434 ISI-indexed publications, 6% more than in the previous year.
+In 2015, 145 articles were published in peer-reviewed non-ISI-indexed journals, and WSL staff produced 314 outreach publications, aimed at practitioners.

-The marked increase in recent years in the number of scientific publications, many of which were published in the leading journals in their respective domains; the twofold increase in the number of quotations in just five years; the consistently high output of implementation publications and the strong presence of WSL researchers in the media are all clear indications that our work is relevant and valued by academics and society alike.
+Clear indications that our work is relevant and valued by academics and society alike were: the marked increase in recent years in the number of scientific publications, many of which were published in the leading journals in their respective domains; the twofold increase in the number of citations in just five years; the consistently high output of outreach publications, and the strong presence of WSL researchers in the media.